Steepest-Entropy-Ascent Framework for Predicting Arsenic Adsorption on Graphene Oxide Surfaces -- A Case Study: Computational Methods and Details

 where $C_o$ is the initial concentration of the adsorbate in the liquid phase, $C_{eq}$ is the stable equilibrium concentration of the adsorbate in the liquid phase, $V$ is the volume of the liquid phase, and $m$ is the mass of the adsorbent.

-\subsection{Replica-Exchange Wang-Landau Algorithm}
+\subsection{Replica-exchange Wang-Landau algorithm}

-The Wang-Landau algorithm is a Monte Carlo method for estimating the degeneracies, $g_j$, of the discrete energy eigenlevels, $e_j$, of a system~\cite{wangDeterminingDensityStates2001, wangEfficientMultipleRangeRandom2001}.
+{ In the SEAQT description, solving the equation of motion first requires knowledge of the energy spectrum and the corresponding degeneracies (i.e., the density of states).
+This information is encoded in the energy eigenstructure, which is represented as a finite set of many-body pairs $\{e_j, g_j\}_{j=1}^{\Omega}$.
+Here $e_j$ is the energy of eigenlevel $j$ and $g_j$ its degeneracy.
+For every level we also store the eigenvalue $n^{ad}_j$ of the adsorbed-particle-number operator.} The Wang-Landau algorithm is a non-Markovian Monte Carlo method for estimating the degeneracies, $g_j$, of the discrete energy eigenlevels, $e_j$, of a system~\cite{wangDeterminingDensityStates2001, wangEfficientMultipleRangeRandom2001}.
 The REWL algorithm~\cite{vogelGenericHierarchicalFramework2013, vogelScalableReplicaexchangeFramework2014, liNewParadigmPetascale2014, vogelPracticalGuideReplicaexchange2018} is a parallelized, computationally efficient variant of the Wang-Landau method.
 It proceeds by partitioning the whole range of the system's discrete energy spectrum (defined by Eq.~(\ref{eq:hamiltonian})) into smaller overlapping sub-ranges, or energy windows, and performing a parallel series of random walks through the energy levels of each window.
 The Monte Carlo transition probabilities in each window are adjusted by updating estimates of the degeneracies until a histogram of walker visitations to each energy eigenlevel becomes flat and the degeneracies converge.
 The density of states of adjacent energy windows are periodically replicated and exchanged to construct the energy eigenstructure for the whole energy range of the system.
 The probability of allowing a replica exchange for configurations $x$ and $y$ across walkers $i$ and $j$, is specified by

 where $g_i (e_x)$ is the degeneracy level at level $x$, which works as an estimator of the density of states.
 Each energy window undergoes one or more Wang–Landau sampling operations until its walker visitation histogram reaches a flatness criterion of 0.8.
 The simulation is terminated when the degeneracies of the slowest converging energy window are modified by a factor of less than $10^{-7}$.
 A schematic flowchart of the REWL algorithm is shown in Fig.~\ref{fig:REWL} a), while an example of a density of states curve is provided in Fig.~\ref{fig:REWL} b).
 The random walkers of the Monte Carlo algorithm vary the locations of the chemical species distributed over the 2D lattice representing As in water with functionalized GO.
 The energy of each random configuration is calculated from Eq.~(\ref{eq:hamiltonian}), and the REWL algorithm provides an estimate of the energy eigenstructure for the whole energy range.